Senate investigators have ‘hit a wall’ seeking origin of salacious anti-Trump dossier

 Burr – along with Virginia Democratic Sen. Mark Warner, the intelligence committee’s vice chairman – held the press conference Wednesday to discuss the progress the committee has made in its Russia meddling investigation.

-The committee has conducted 100 interviews, held 11 open hearings on the matter and reviewed 100,000 documents reviewed by staff and members, including highly classified intelligence, emails and campaign documents, Burr said.
+The committee has conducted 100 interviews, held 11 open hearings on the matter and reviewed 100,000 documents, including highly classified intelligence, emails and campaign documents, Burr said.

 The chairman acknowledged the committee is still probing any possible collusion between Trump associates and the Russians, but wouldn’t discuss anything learned so far.